Island Nation 2

-Island Nation 2 (國際橋牌社2) is the second season of the Taiwanese political drama, Island Nation, based on Taiwan's transition from an authoritarian state to a democracy in the 1990s.
+Island Nation 2 (國際橋牌社2) is the second season of the Taiwanese political drama, Island Nation, based on Taiwan's transition from an authoritarian state to a democracy from 1994 to 1996.
 The second season debuted on September 12, 2021.

 Synopsis

 Island Nation 2 presents a fictionalized account of Taiwan from 1995 to 1996 amidst Taiwan's arrival at its first-ever direct presidential election, featuring political infighting, rise of criminal elements in politics, and soldiers fighting for their lives under the Third Taiwan Strait Crisis.
 They all represent Taiwan's spirit of “One island, one destiny.”